 Purple dead nettle has a slight resemblance to stinging nettle, but without the sting, hence the name “dead nettle.”

-This wild-growing weed is astringent, anti-inflammatory, anti-bacterial, and more.
-There is a wide array of edible and medicinal uses for this easy-to-find plant!
+This wild-growing weed has been traditionally used in folk medicine as an astringent, anti-inflammatory, antibacterial, and more.
+This easy-to-find plant has a wide array of edible and herbal uses!

 Henbit